andraztori/marrakesh/architecture.md

 **Benefits of Fractional Auctions**:
 - **Improved Convergence Stability**: By allowing multiple campaigns to share impressions, the system reduces the impact of discrete auction outcomes on convergence.
 Small changes in pacing don't cause dramatic shifts in win/loss patterns.
 - **Faster Convergence**: The smoother gradient provided by fractional allocations helps the convergence algorithm find optimal pacing values more quickly, reducing the number of iterations needed.
 - **Better Evaluation of Equivalent Configurations**: Fractional auctions enable more accurate comparison of equivalent campaign setups.
-For example, in the `s_value_groups` scenario, fractional auctions demonstrate that two campaigns with half budget each behave equivalently to one campaign with double budget when they share the same value group.
+For example, in the `value_groups` scenario, fractional auctions demonstrate that two campaigns with half budget each behave equivalently to one campaign with double budget when they share the same value group.
 This equivalence would be harder to observe with standard auctions due to discrete win/loss outcomes.

 **When to Use Fractional Auctions**:
 - Scenarios where multiple campaigns compete for the same supply and value that supply equally and you want to evaluate their equivalence